 The Psychology of Interpersonal Relationships is an experiential approach to everyday intra- and interpersonal processes.
 It emphasizes observation, practice and discussion of such topics as self disclosure, trust, verbal and nonverbal expression of feelings, listening skills, conflict resolution, anger and stress management and the value of cultivating diverse relationships.
 It is psychology for daily living, and is neither a preparatory course for PSY101 nor a prerequisite for other PSY courses.
 Three class hours.
 3 Credits.

 PSY 101: Introductory Psychology

-An introductory survey of the major concepts in the scientific study of human behavior, human development, motivation, learning, personality, individual differences and social behavior.
-Dual emphasis is placed upon understanding, integration and application to real life as well as theoretical and methodological issues.
+An introductory survey of the scientific study of human behavior and cognitive functions, including developmental psychology, neuroscience, learning, personality, memory, perception, psychopathology, and social behavior.
+Emphasis is on understanding psychological concepts, the integration and application of psychology to real life, and theoretical and methodological issues in scientific psychology.
 Opportunities for studying, tutoring, and supplemental testing will be made available to students outside of class time in the Psychology Learning Center.
 Three class hours.
 3 Credits.
 (SUNY-SS)